LaboratorioSperimentale/detecting-italian-varieties/README.md

-# ICLAVE-12 and ICM submission
+# ICLAVE-12 and ICL submission

 * Traits are described in file `TRATTI.md` and defined in `traits.yaml`